tendermint/tendermint/docs/app-dev/indexing-transactions.md

 hashes using an embedded simple indexer.
 Note, we are planning to add more options in the future (e.g., PostgreSQL indexer).

+You can turn off indexing completely by setting `tx_index` to `null`.

 ## Adding Events

 Applications are free to define which events to index.
 Tendermint does not expose functionality to define which events to index and which to ignore.
-In your application's `DeliverTx` method, add the `Events` field with pairs of UTF-8 encoded strings (e.g. "transfer.sender": "Bob", "transfer.recipient": "Alice", "transfer.balance": "100").
+In your application's `DeliverTx` method, add the `Events` field with pairs of UTF-8 encoded strings (e.g. "transfer.sender": "Bob", "transfer.recipient":
+"Alice", "transfer.balance": "100").

 Example: